PubInv/moonrat/moonratII/firmware_moonratII/factoytest/README.md

-# Factoy test firmware for MoonRat II
+# Factory test firmware for MoonRat II

 Firmware for the Control module used to test the control module and the heater